Respirator fit test: Quantitative

-Equipment can determine concentrations of a control substance (challenge agent) inside and outside the mask or determine the flow rate of air under the mask.
-Quantitative methods are more accurate and reliable than qualitative methods because they do not rely on subjective sensing of the challenge agent.
+Concentrations of a control substance (challenge agent) inside and outside a mask can be measured, determining the flow rate of air under the mask.
+Quantitative methods are more accurate and reliable than qualitative methods because they do not rely on subjective sensing of a challenge agent.
 Unlike qualitative methods, quantitative methods provide a data-based, defensible metric.

 Ambient aerosol method

-An aerosol test measures the internal and external aerosol concentrations.
-The aerosol can be artificial, or a natural atmospheric component.
-The ratio of external to internal concentration is the fit factor (FF).
-U.S. law requires employers offer employees masks with sufficient fit factor.
-For half face-piece masks (used when the concentration of harmful substances is not more than 10 PEL), the fit factor must be at least 100; and for full face masks (not more than 50 PEL), the fit factor must be at least 500.
+An aerosol test measures internal and external aerosol concentrations.
+The aerosol can be artificial or a natural, atmospheric component.
+The ratio of external to internal concentration is known as the fit factor (FF).
+U.S. law requires employers to offer employees masks with an adequate fit factor.
+For half face-piece masks (used when the concentration of harmful substances is not more than 10 PEL), the fit factor must be at least 100; for full face masks (not more than 50 PEL), the fit factor must be at least 500.
 The safety factor of 10 compensates for the difference between testing and workplace conditions.
-To use an atmospheric aerosol one needs a PortaCount or AccuFIT device.
-These devices increase the size of the smallest particles through a process of vapor condensation (Condensation Particle Counting or CPC), and then determines their concentration (by count).
-Aerosols include: sodium chloride, calcium carbonate, etc. This method is standard for determining respirator fit for users in healthcare settings and research laboratories.
+To use an atmospheric aerosol, a PortaCount or AccuFIT device is needed.
+These devices increase the size of the smallest particles through vapor condensation (condensation particle counting, or CPC), and determines their concentration by count.
+Aerosols include sodium chloride and calcium carbonate.
+This method is standard for determining respirator fit for users in healthcare settings and research laboratories.

-Recently OSHA approved a Fast Fit Protocol which enables the AAC/CPC (Ambient Aerosol Concentration/Condensation Particle Counting) method to be performed in less than three minutes.
-The major advantage of the AAC/CPC method is that the test subject is moving and breathing while the fit factor is being measured.
-This better replicates the actual conditions the respirator will be used in.
+OSHA has approved a fast fit protocol which enables AAC/CPC (ambient aerosol concentration/condensation particle counting) to be performed in less than three minutes.
+The major advantage of the AAC/CPC method is that the test subject is moving and breathing while the fit factor is measured, better replicating actual conditions.